implicitly-awesome/exop_data/README.md

 ]
 ```

-Thanks to the [Randex](https://github.com/ananthakumaran/randex) we can generate data for such as well:
+Thanks to the [Randex](https://github.com/ananthakumaran/randex) we can generate data for such parameters as well:

 ```elixir
 iex> contract |> ExopData.generate() |> Enum.take(3)